Welcome to the Splinter Cellar,

 For starters, beers aged in foeders pull undercurrents of vanilla and toasted coconut from the oak.
 But the wood tanks also provide a happy home for wild yeast and bacteria, things typically not welcome in a brewery, and the slightly porous wood allows a steady creep of oxygen that keeps the microflora hard at work.
 Secondary fermentation with brettanomyces, pediococcus and lactobacillus gives wild ales their sour, funky, acidic flavors.

-To celebrate the opening of the Splinter Cellar, we’re releasing a limited amount of our Splinter Series beer Wild Elf in select markets.
+To celebrate the opening of the Splinter Cellar in July of 2016, we released a limited amount of our Splinter Series beer Wild Elf in select markets.
 Born from our once-a-year holiday favorite Mad Elf, Wild Elf goes through a year-long secondary fermentation in oak with locally harvested Balaton cherries and the wild microflora that rode in on them.
 Tart, layered and highly carbonated, Wild Elf is a beer rooted in our backyard.

 The art of Wild Elf is in the character of the local cherries and the thoughtful blend of oak-aged Mad Elf.

-About a year ago, a few of our brewers went on a cherry-tasting trip to nearby Peters Orchards in Adams County, known to many as Pennsylvania’s Fruit Belt.
+About a year before the beer was released, a few of our brewers went on a cherry-tasting trip to nearby Peters Orchards in Adams County, known to many as Pennsylvania’s Fruit Belt.
 As they tasted tangy Balaton cherries, visions of a new sour Splinter Beer started taking shape.
 Back at the brewery, they filled a small foeder with Mad Elf, a bumper crop of cherries and the wild yeast and bacteria hitchhiking on their skins.